 The other day I had a marketing nerd-out session with Origin’s Digital Marketing Director, David Kenworthy.
 The topic?
 Websites.
 What came from that conversation was a set of three simple topics that we both felt were misunderstood or overlooked by most resort marketers.
 So we decided to try something new: co-write a blog post to cover each.
-This is the second.
+After publishing those all in 2021, I’m doing so again as some of these topics continue to come up.
+This is the second part in the series.

 I want you to imagine that the pandemic is over and you’re heading to your first in-person conference in 18 months.
 You stop by registration and pick up your name tag, grab a swag bag, and then flip open the program to see who is speaking.

 But instead of the usual agenda, you see a list of 200 time slots and each one says the same thing:

 No titles, no descriptions, just “Keynote!” and the name and photo of the speaker.
 How useful is that?
 Obviously, not at all.
 Given no information, no reason to join and honestly, a feeling of overwhelming choice, I imagine the default reaction would be to head right to the bar.
 Yet when we look at some websites, this is eerily similar to what we see.